Skip to content

 Plan

-/zsl:grill-me or /zsl:grill-with-docs : Interview yourself to surface what you're actually building. grill-with-docs also updates CONTEXT.md and ADRs inline.
+/zsl:grill-me or /zsl:grill-with-docs : Interview yourself to surface what you're actually building, until every branch of the decision tree is resolved. grill-with-docs also updates CONTEXT.md (the shared language) and ADRs (the decisions) inline — the lever that cuts agent verbosity over time.

-/zsl:to-prd : Synthesise that conversation into a PRD on the issue tracker.
+/zsl:to-prd : Synthesise that conversation into a PRD on the tracker.
+No interview — just packaging what you've already discussed.

 Break down

-/zsl:triage : Triage each child to ready-for-agent (with an agent brief), ready-for-human, or needs-info.
+/zsl:triage : Walk each child through the state machine to ready-for-agent (with an agent brief), ready-for-human, or needs-info.
 Skip triaging the PRD itself; you just wrote it.

 Build